 Policy A2.7.2 Cultural Heritage - states it is the Plan's objective to ensure that the nature and location of cultural heritage and archaeological resources are known and considered before land use decisions are made.

-No Part IV designated heritage properties flank the subject lands and an archaeological clearance from the Ministry was provided at the time of Zoning By-law Amendment, (dated Aug 12, 2020).
+No Part IV designated heritage properties flank the subject lands and an archaeological clearance from the Ministry is required as a condition of approval.